Designer, developer, consultant and teacher — specialized in design systems and art direction for digital products.

 What I Do

-My core strength is my systematic approach for design: to create an inventory of composable and interchangeable parts to form a greater, wholesome system.
-This can be applied to any software or website (my main area of work) but also to brand design, print, even hardware/industrial design.
+My core strength is my systematic approach of design.
+Instead of treating design jobs as a sum of isolated tasks, I aim for creating an inventory of composable and interchangeable parts to form a greater, wholesome system.
+This applies to any software or website but also brand design, expanding into print, even hardware, copywriting, … .
 Welcomed side effects are usually greater performance through less code as well as more consistency and clarity — benefits for both, users and creators.

 Teaching & Consulting

-Teaching and consulting are important aspects of my work.
-I held several in-house workshops at design and development companies.
-Since 2013 I am teaching a four-semester course on Interaction Design with emphasis on Human Centered Design and Psychology for Designers at the Berlin-based School for Games.
-In 2016/17 I teached programming with Scratch to younger kids (age 8–12) at Haba Digitalwerkstatt.
+Teaching is an important aspect of my work.
+I held several in-house workshops at design and development companies and since 2013 I am teaching a four-semester course on Interaction Design with emphasis on Human Centered Design and Psychology for Designers at the Berlin-based School for Games.
+In 2016/17 I taught programming with Scratch to younger kids (age 8–12) at Haba Digitalwerkstatt.

 This is a brief collection of work samples from the last few years.
 More in-depth case studies might follow …

 My current employment is team lead at Yoshino, a Berlin-based company specialized in digital product development and design for health care related brands.
 In 2017/18 I was asked to build and lead their small interdisciplinary team of developers and designers.
 On a typical day, you find me switching between art direction, UX design, team management, frontend development and occasionally running performance reviews or job interviews.